 Friends received an increase in donations after the fire.
 Here's how we are using the public's fire-related gifts.

-In collaboration with Swanson Studio, a portrait and interview series of people representing a cross-section of Gorge resilience.
+Friends and collaborator Swanson Studio produced a portrait and interview series of people representing a cross-section of Gorge resilience.